lalitvarshney98/ExamHub/README.md

-# About the Software
+# About the Website

-Exam Dojo is a software that provides professors a user-friendly platform to host quizzes for all of their courses while ensuring that these quizzes are answered by students in an ethical manner.
+ExamHub is a online portal that provide examiner a user-friendly platform to host quizzes for all of their courses wise and ensure that these quizzes are attempted by examinee or not.
+After finish the exam examiner and examinee both check performance result also.

-There are 2 types of profiles that are available in Exam Dojo
+There are 2 types of profile available in ExamHub

-- Admin – to be used by the Professor
+- Admin – who manage online exam for examinee
-- Student
+- Examinee - who appear in exam

 Users working on the Admin Profile have the following functionalities available to them: